antonzhyliuk/clj-proximity-search/README.md

 1. Transform the text into a vector of words.
 2. Iterate over words' indexes.
 Try to match query on every index.
-  - If the query is a word and it's matching, return the Match struct containing the matched index.
+  - If the query is a keyword and it's matching, return the Match struct containing the matched index.
   - If the query is an operator:
     1. If the left operand matched, try to match right operand on indexes right to left operand.
     2. If right operand matched too, finish the computation and return Match struct.